WooCommerce

 Apple Pay is only supported on self-hosted instances of WordPress.

-If you're located in the UAE or Saudi Arabia, please contact your Customer Success manager or our Sales team to activate Apple Pay on your account.
+If you're located in the UAE or Saudi Arabia, please contact your Account Manager or our Sales team to activate Apple Pay on your account.

 To get started with Apple Pay payments, you must first generate your certificate signing request and upload it to the Apple Development Center.